 To get a new CoE, you will need to follow these simple steps:

-- Complete the online Endorsement for a change of course duration and CoE form.
+- Follow the steps on the do I need a new CoE page then complete the online apply or extend your CoE form.
 You should submit this ONCE only.
 Submitting the form more than once will delay your application.

 Note: You may need to see a Faculty Enrolment Officer/Course Adviser to have this form completed and approved.
 Your Faculty will contact you after you submit the form IF they need to see you.
 If you do not hear from your Faculty, you do not need to see an Enrolment Officer/Course Adviser.